 Studies in History was founded by Sir Geoffrey Elton in 1975 and re-launched in 1995, with the support of the Economic History Society and the Past and Present Society.

 Studies in History Series established itself as one of the principal publishers of monographs by early-career historians across the full breadth of the discipline and launched the careers of many distinguished historians.
-After forty years of successful publishing in this form, Studies in History will draw to a close in 2020, with the launch of our new open access book series, New Historical Perspectives.
+After forty years of successful publishing in this form, Studies in History drew to a close in 2020, with the launch of our new open access book series, New Historical Perspectives.

 If you are an early career scholar and would like to publish your monograph with the RHS, please consider submitting a proposal to New Historical Perspectives.